tedconf/symfony-doc-unofficial/getting-started/en/05-Project-Setup.markdown

 ### Configuring the Database

-One of the first thing you might want to do is to configure the database connection for your project.
+One of the first things you might want to do is to configure the database connection for your project.
 The symfony framework supports all [PDO]((http://www.php.net/PDO))-supported databases (MySQL, PostgreSQL, SQLite, Oracle, MSSQL, ...).
 On top of PDO, symfony comes bundled with two ORM